First of all, as a Polishman I feel obliged to apologise for your experience at Warsaw Modlin Airport.

 Arrive early.
 You already know that the facilities are limited there so you do not expect much.

 First problem when you go back is calculating the right time to go through security.
 As I will explain later, beyond security there is usually nowhere to sit down and it only gets worse once your go through passport control and get to the departures hall and gates.

-You see this airport does not have the capacity for all the flights they are trying to service.
 But let us get things in the right order.

 Security & string bag scam

 I never waited much in security there, but there is a neat trick to know.
 It is about the small plastic bags you are supposed to put your toiletries and liquids in.

 You will not find them anywhere in the entire airport.
 So if you travel from a civilised airport, just take one extra plastic bag for your return trip.

 Otherwise you will have to buy one.

 Just as you enter the security check area, you will see vending machines where you can buy the bags for some extortionate price like one euro for a plastic bag.